ahMx3d/my-reads-app/README.md

 # MyReads Project

-This is a book tracking application for the final assessment project for Udacity's React Fundamentals course.
+This is a book tracking application for the final assessment project for Udacity's React Fundamentals course under the react developer track powered by the [African App Launchpad "ALL"](http://techleaders.eg/aal/) scholarship.

 ## Quick Start